meteorhacks/meteorhacks.github.io/_posts/meteor-weekly/2014-04-07-meteor-weekly-meteor-and-testing-we-work-meteor-blaze-and-rendered.md

 ## We Work Meteor

-These days, MeteorJS is getting a lot of attraction with the blaze update and upcoming Meteor 1.0.
+These days, MeteorJS is getting some attraction with the blaze update and the upcoming Meteor 1.0.
 Because of that, a lot of people interested in developing their apps with Meteor.
 So if you are looking for a marketplace for Meteor Jobs, [We Work Meteor](http://www.weworkmeteor.com/) is the answer for you.

 Also, keep in touch with [@MeteorJobs](https://twitter.com/MeteorJobs) as well

 ## Blaze with Rendered

 Since the release of 0.8, developers has started to port their apps into Blaze.
-Blaze is all about efficiency, and it runs rendered callback only once.
+Blaze is all about efficiency, and it runs `rendered` callback only once.
 Because of this, developers has faced with some issues when migrating their apps.
 If you encounter such, these discussions might help you.

 * [rendered called before DOM completion: meteor blaze](https://groups.google.com/forum/#!topic/meteor-talk/47Orrrz7kjg)